Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Experiments

 \paragraph{Benchmark.} We evaluate on AgentDojo, which consists of 97 user tasks across four domains: banking, travel, workspace, and Slack.
 Each user task is paired with multiple injection tasks, where the adversarial content is embedded in the environment (e.g., within an email body).
 AgentDojo provides ground-truth evaluation functions that programmatically verify both task completion and injection success.

-\paragraph{Attack generator.} We use Qwen2.5-1.5B as the policy model $\pi_\theta$.
-For comparison feedback, we use GPT-4o-mini as the feedback model for most victim models.
-The policy is trained using GRPO with a query budget of $B = 260$ evaluations per (user goal, injection task) pair.
-Additional hyperparameters are provided in Appendix \ref{app:experimental_details}.
+\paragraph{Attack generator.} We use Qwen2.5-1.5B as the policy model $\pi_\theta$, with GPT-4o-mini as the feedback model.
+The policy is trained with GRPO using a query budget of $B = 260$ evaluations per (user task, injection goal) pair.
+The generated suffix is appended to AgentDojo's direct-instruction attack template; \method thus optimizes the suffix portion that follows a fixed instruction prefix.
+Additional training setups are in Appendix~\ref{app:experimental_details}.